-1) DVARP: Since multicast membership is expected to change dynamically in the DVMRP, it is hard to specify the route that multicast packets will traverse before beginning transmission.
+DVARP - Since multicast membership is expected to change dynamically in DVMRP, it is hard to specify the route multicast packets will traverse before beginning transmission.
 Therefore, a flooding (or broadcasting) approach is effective.
-However, anycast membership does not change as frequently as that for multicasting, and its routing information is more stable.
+However, anycast membership does not change as frequently as that in multicasting, and its routing information is more stable.
 Therefore, DVARP does not use flooding but exchanges routing information periodically.

-Figure 5(a) has an example of updating a DVARP routing table.
-DVARP operation is done as follows.
+Figure 5a has an example of updating a DVARP routing table.
+DVARP operation is done as follows:

-- 1) If the anycast router detects changes in anycast membership, the anycast router updates/creates the routing entry in its own routing table. - Each DVARP router periodically sends its own routing information to its adjacent routers.
+• If the anycast router detects changes in anycast membership, the anycast router updates/creates the routing entry in its own routing table.

+- Each DVARP router periodically sends its own routing information to its adjacent routers. - If a router receives routing information from adjacent routers, it updates entries in the routing table.